 Win a Jim Clark Special Edition Lotus Evora GT410 Sport

-The Jim Clark Trust is delighted to offer this incredible sports car as an amazing competition prize announced at the Goodwood Festival of Speed 2018 to mark the 50th anniversary of 1968.
-Help support plans for a new Jim Clark Museum.
+The Jim Clark Trust is delighted to offer this incredible sports car as an amazing competition prize to help support plans for a new Jim Clark Museum.
+The winner will be announced at the opening of the new museum in summer 2019.
 Entry costs £20 for Charity.
+Thank you and good luck!

 The Jim Clark Special Edition Lotus Evora GT410 Sport